/ Topics / MIDI IO

 Asset-based, Nonlinear Workflow

-Wherein we ramble on about connecting Hz with your MIDI devices and files.
+info Here we address issues associated with connecting Hz with your MIDI devices and files.

 Devices